alchemyplatform/aa-sdk/site/signers/choosing-a-signer.md

 TSS is safer than SSSS because is possible to create the initial shares without ever constructing the original key on any one device.
 However, the tradeoff is that signing requires a Peer-to-Peer exchange which introduces latency.

 You can read more about the difference between TSS and SSSS [here](https://www.dynamic.xyz/blog/the-evolution-of-multi-signature-and-multi-party-computation).
+You can read more about the difference between TSS and SSSS [here](https://www.dynamic.xyz/blog/the-evolution-of-multi-signature-and-multi-party-computation).
 :::